pysal/pysal/README.rst

 .. image:: https://readthedocs.org/projects/pip/badge/?version=latest
    :target: http://pysal.readthedocs.io/en/latest/index.html

-PySAL_ is an open source cross-platform library of spatial analysis functions written in Python.
+PySAL is an open source cross-platform library of spatial analysis functions written in Python.
 It is intended to support the development of high level applications for spatial analysis.

+This is the last version in the `1.*` series.
+Please consult `migrating.pysal.org <https://migrating.pysal.org>`__ for an explanation of the new `2.0` series.

 .. image:: https://farm2.staticflickr.com/1699/23937788493_1b9d147b9f_z.jpg
         :width: 25%